-- Interest expense increased by \$251 as compared to fiscal year 2017 due to an increase in the principal balance of outstanding debt, the issuance of new bonds and the early redemption of bonds throughout the fiscal year totaling \$16,620. - Salaries and related expenses decreased by \$80, due to a long-term absence of an employee. - General and administrative expenses increased by \$24 primarily due to an increase in marketing and other expenses. - The refinance program expenses decreased by \$161.
-The program was funded during the FY 2016 by a contribution from CSLF (\$6,000). \$500 of the program funding was designated for the start-up and marketing costs for the program. \$171 was spent in FY 2016, \$201 in FY 2017, \$40 in the current year with the remainder for this program to be spent on marketing in future years. - Bond issuance and insurance cost increased by \$154.
-Two bond issues were issued this fiscal year as compared to one in FY 2017. - Provision for loan losses increased by \$508 reflecting an increase of \$203 in the loan loss reserve for the refinance program due to additional loans distributed in the second year of the program.
-The remainder of the increase resulted from the increase in the student loan portfolio.
+- Interest expense decreased by \$96 as compared to fiscal year 2018 resulting from the change in the principal balance of outstanding debt, the issuance of new bonds and the early redemption of bonds in September 2018. - Salaries and related expenses increased by \$47. - General and administrative expenses increased by \$66 primarily due to an increase in marketing costs and other expenses. - The refinance program expenses increased by \$13.
+The program was originally funded during fiscal year 2016 by a contribution from CSLF (\$6,000). \$500 of the program funding was designated for start-up and marketing costs. \$171 was spent in fiscal year 2016, \$201 in fiscal year 2017, \$40 in fiscal year 2018, and \$53 in the current year with the remainder for this program to be spent on marketing in future years. - Bond issuance increased by \$116.
+Three bond issues closed in fiscal year 2019 as compared to two in fiscal year 2018.